geoscixyz/gpg/content/magnetics/magnetics_physical_property.rst

 Susceptibility
 ==============

 For the magnetic survey, the physical property of interest is :ref:`magnetic susceptibility<physprop_mag_susc>`.
 It describes the ability of matter to become :ref:`magnetized<physprop_magnetization>` other an applied :ref:`magnetic field<physprop_magnetic_field>`.
-The straight of the anomalous field originating from magnetized objects depend on their shape, location and magnetization direction such that:
+The straight of the anomalous field originating from magnetized objects depend on their shape, location and magnetization such that:

 :math:`\mathbf{b} = \frac{\mu_0}{4\pi}  \int_{V}   \mathbf{M} \cdot \nabla \nabla \left(\frac{1}{r}\right) \; dV`